LuukMaessen/PortfolioS3/Proof/professional.md

 Another important aspect of our professionality with the stakeholders lies with Agile, and how we use it as a team.
 You can read more about our [Agile Process here](https://github.com/LuukMaessen/PortfolioS3/blob/main/Proof/agile-method.md).

 ## Professionalism within the group
-In order to work professionally within our group, we have [set up a collaboration contract]() and also a [defenition of done]() and a [defenition of ready]().
+In order to work professionally within our group, we have [set up a collaboration contract](https://github.com/LuukMaessen/PortfolioS3/blob/main/GPDocumentation/CollaborationContract.md) and also a [defenition of done](https://github.com/LuukMaessen/PortfolioS3/blob/main/GPDocumentation/DefenitionOfDone.md) and a [defenition of ready](https://github.com/LuukMaessen/PortfolioS3/blob/main/GPDocumentation/DefenitionOfReady.md).

-The code of conduct is a series of rules, to make sure we can work together as smoothly as possible regarding our software developement.
+The collaboration contract is a series of rules, to make sure we can work together as smoothly as possible regarding our software developement, and also some rules about working together.
+The defenition of done, is a series of rules, that have to be included to mark work as done.
-The group contract, is a series of rules, in which we have described our roles within the team, and also some rules about working together.
+The defenition of ready, is a series of rules, that have to be included to mark work as ready.

 The reason we've set up these documents is so we can work together better, and everyone knows what to expect from each other.